ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: trigger_slope

     Specifies if a rising or a falling edge triggers the digitizer.
-This attribute affects instrument operation only when :py:data:`niscope.Session.trigger_type` is set to  :py:data:`~niscope.TriggerType.EDGE`, :py:data:`~niscope.TriggerType.HYSTERESIS`, or :py:data:`~niscope.TriggerType.WINDOW`.
+This property affects instrument operation only when :py:data:`niscope.Session.trigger_type` is set to  :py:data:`~niscope.TriggerType.EDGE`, :py:data:`~niscope.TriggerType.HYSTERESIS`, or :py:data:`~niscope.TriggerType.WINDOW`.

     The following table lists the characteristics of this property.